austinhuang0131/barinsta-docs/docs/faq.md

 That would require us to implement tracking (tell Instagram what posts you saw), which is a big no-no. Also, this measure prevents you from constantly refreshing the feed for new posts, which helps wellbeing.
 (On a side note, seriously, just don't follow thousands of accounts on Instagram.
 You're just gonna intentionally get yourself addicted.)

-### Hashtag posts

-Hashtag posts do not seem to be in the feed right now.
-It is being investigated.

 ### I don't wanna login!
 Can I have a feed for favourites?

 That would require us to fetch posts from RSS providers.
 [Bibliogram](https://sr.ht/~cadence/bibliogram/) and [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge) instances are available, but many of them are under stress as they use `/?__a=1` for posts, which: